-Strong easterly winds set in over the weekend and are likely to be around until Thursday, then some models are showing a strong possibly of gale force southerly winds arriving on Sunday or Monday.
-It looks as if I will make a dash to the mainland on Friday, probably in fairly rough seas, so that if there is no berth available at Newlyn I'll have time on Saturday to get round The Lizard on Saturday to find shelter from the strong winds in the Fal.
+Strong easterly winds set in over the weekend and are likely to be around until Thursday, then some models are showing a strong possibility of gale force southerly winds arriving on Sunday or Monday.
+It looks as if I will have to make a dash to the mainland on Friday, possibly in fairly rough seas, so that if there is no berth available at Newlyn I'll have time on Saturday to get round The Lizard to find shelter in the Fal.

-In the mean time I will stay on the mooring in the Pool at least through Tuesday as the wind is currently force 5 -6, then if the wind has moderated I may move to an anchorage but they are somewhat limited in easterlies and most are popular so space could be a problem.
-Meanwhile the mooring here are getting very crowded with a mix of English and French boats, mostly quite large.
+In the meantime I will stay on the mooring in the Pool at least through Tuesday as the wind is currently east force 5 - 6, then if the wind has moderated, I may move to an anchorage but they are somewhat limited in easterlies and most are popular so space could be a problem.
+Meanwhile the moorings here are getting very crowded with a mix of English and French boats, mostly quite large.